-Q: What happens after I order my Outposts servers in the console or by contacting sales?
+Q: What happens after I order my Outposts servers in the console?

 AWS will deliver Outposts servers directly to you, and you can either have your onsite personnel install them or an AWS preferred third-party contractor.
 After the Outposts servers are connected to your network, AWS will remotely provision compute and storage resources so you can start launching applications.

 Q: When does billing begin?